arjunkalburgi/2022/src/routes/writing/2020-05-28_introducing-arjunanimations.md

 cover: /post-images/leavesgif.gif
 ---

-> I've started a new project, a suite of JS and CSS animations called ArjunAnimations.

 I feel like a lot of things happen just because my cousin yells at me to do it.

 ## Ideation